Self-Supervised Learning Based on Transformed Image Reconstruction for Equivariance-Coherent Feature Representation: Experimental Results

-In this study, we follow the standard self-supervised learning evaluation pipeline, where the pretrained network is frozen, and only the linear head is fine-tuned on downstream tasks.
-The results, as shown in Table \ref{tab:performance_comparison_CLS} and visualized in Figures~\ref{fig:accuracy_delta_ibot} and~\ref{fig:accuracy_delta_dinov2}, are based on models pretrained on ImageNet1k.
-While we expected our results to be comparable to the baseline for all invariant tasks, we were pleasantly surprised to find that our method improved performance compared to the baselines on average and across most datasets and tasks.
+Surprisingly, we found that our method improved performance compared to the baselines on average and across most datasets and tasks.
 Specifically, Ours(DINOv2) consistently achieved superior performance, with notable improvements in CIFAR10 (98.91\% vs. 98.47\%), CIFAR100 (90.37\% vs. 89.28\%), and Aircraft (71.64\% vs. 70.89\%), surpassing DINOv2 and other baselines.
-In contrast, only on the Food dataset our method fell slightly behind Ours(IBOT) (88.66\% vs. 87.80\%), which still represented a competitive result.
-Furthermore, SIE methods, which focus on equivariant features, did not perform well on natural image classification tasks.
+In contrast, only on the Food dataset our method fell slightly behind Ours(iBOT) (88.66\% vs. 87.80\%), which still represented a competitive result.
+Furthermore, SIE methods, which focus on equivariant features, did not perform well on natural image classification tasks (not shown).
 As a result, we focused on iBOT and DINOv2-related methods in later experiments.

-\subsubsection{Transfer learning tasks}
+\subsubsection{Transfer Learning Tasks}

-We investigate multiple downstream tasks that leverage equivariant features, including semantic segmentation, object detection, keypoint detection, and homography estimation.
+We investigate multiple downstream tasks that leverage equivariant features, including semantic segmentation, object detection, keypoint detection, homography estimation, monocular depth estimation, video object segmentation, semantic part propagation \cite{bhat2023zoedepth,quercia2025enhancing,dam,dam2, davis, vip}.
 For semantic segmentation, we fine-tune our pretrained model using UPerNet \cite{upernet}.
 For instance segmentation and object detection, we employ Mask R-CNN \cite{mask-rcnn} with our pretrained model.
-Finally, for homography estimation, we design a 3-layer convolutional head to output the displacement map.
+For homography estimation, we design a 3-layer convolutional head to output the displacement map.
+For monocular depth estimation we fine-tune our pretrained models using the DepthAnything \cite{dam} pipeline, based on ZoeDepth \cite{bhat2023zoedepth}.
+Lastly, for video object segmentation and semantic part propagation, we apply our pretrained models using the CropMAE \cite{cropmae} evaluation pipeline.